FAQs

 Absolutely!

-A visit to us is the very best way to get a feel for the school and see if we are the right fit for you.
-Come and see our workshop, facilities, talk to our tutors, and meet our current students.
-To arrange a date and time for a visit, please contact us
+A visit to us is the very best way to get a feel for the learning environment and see if we are the right fit for you.
+Come and see our workshop, facilities, talk to our tutors and meet our current students.
+If you’re interested in a visit, please book a private tour here.

 -

-Our courses are taught by award winning master craftspeople, leading furniture designers, CAD 2D and 3D specialists, and higher education lecturers in design theory and business skills.
-Using extensive contacts within the furniture making industry, we augment our courses by undertaking field trips to sawmills, timber merchants, customers, commercial bespoke furniture producers, allied trades, design exhibitions, galleries and related industry venues.
+Our courses are taught by award winning master craftspeople, industry-leading furniture designers, CAD 2D and 3D specialists, and higher education lecturers in design theory and business skills.
+You can learn more about the backgrounds and experiences of our tutors here.

 -

-Previous students have joined us from countries including: America, South Korea, Canada, Puerto Rico, South Africa, Thailand, New Zealand, Germany, Spain, and France.
+We welcome students from all over the world.
+Previous students have joined us from countries including: America, South Korea, Canada, Puerto Rico, South Africa, Thailand, New Zealand, Germany, Spain, France and Japan.

-International students should note that our school is not Tier 4 registered and that our courses are un-certificated.
-Previous International students have come to the course from Commonwealth countries on the Tier 5 Youth Mobility Scheme.
+International students should note that our school is not Tier 4 registered and that our courses are not certificated.

 -

-For students with slightly more experience you can be fast tracked, or you may also choose to go back to basics, to learn new techniques, break ‘bad habits’ or just reassure yourself things are ‘right’.
+Students with more experience can choose to be fast tracked or go back to basics to learn new techniques and break ‘bad habits’.

 -

-Our design sessions will not only cover how to draw, but you will also you be encouraged to explore and develop your own design identity, improve your ability to 'see', critique your work and the work of others and also produce presentation drawings for yourself and potential clients.
+You will be encouraged to explore and develop your own design identity, improve your ability to 'see', and critique your work and the work of others.
+You will also learn to produce presentation drawings for yourself and potential clients across multiple mediums, including but not limited to pen/pencil drawing, watercolours and digital formats.

 -